iana-org/dnssec-keytools/README.md

     apt-get install python3 python3-dev python3-venv swig

-## Setup
+## Development Setup

-To create a virtual environment for testing, use `make venv`.
+To create a virtual environment for testing with poetry, use `make depend` or use a [VS Code](https://code.visualstudio.com/) devcontainer.

 N.B.
-You will need to ensure that SWIG is installed, as pykcs11 depends on it.
+You will need to ensure that SWIG and SoftHSM are installed, as pykcs11 and tests depends on them.

 ## Code Documentation